 Shaping Loyalty at Min Købmand

-Together with my colleagues in the Experience Design team at Dagrofa, Thomas Grønne and Sarah , I designed a customer loyality app for the small hyper-local supermarket chain Min Købmand.
+Together with my colleagues in the Experience Design team at Dagrofa, I was part of designing a customer loyality app for the small hyper-local supermarket chain Min Købmand.

 Key Features